Daniel-Walbolt/vuelidify/README.md

 						const isBar = params.parent.bar;
 						return {
 							isValid: isBar ? params.value > 100 : true,
-							errorMessage: "Must be greater than 100 when bar is true" }
+							message: "Must be greater than 100 when bar is true" }
 					}
 				]